lammps/lammps/doc/src/Manual.rst

 ----------

 The content for this manual is part of the LAMMPS distribution.
-You can build a local copy of the Manual as HTML pages or a PDF file, by following the steps on the :doc:`Manual build <Manual_build>` page.
+You can build a local copy of the Manual as HTML pages or a PDF file, by following the steps on the :doc:`Build_manual` page.
 The manual is organized in two parts:
 1) the :ref:`User documentation <user_documentation>` for how to install
 and use LAMMPS and 2) the :ref:`Programmer documentation <programmer_documentation>`
 for how to write programs using the LAMMPS library from different